koenderks/aRtsy/README.md

 # aRtsy: Generative Art Using R

-I like pretty pictures and I like R. In the `R` package `aRtsy` I combine those two things into what people generally call generative art.
-If you want to use the package to create your own images, you can download and load in into `R` by running the code below.
+I like pretty pictures and I like R. In the `R` package `aRtsy` I combine these two things into what people generally call generative art, resulting in some(times) nice looking pictures.
+If you want to use the package to create your own pictures, you can download and load in into `R` by running the code below.

 ```
 devtools::install.github('koenderks/aRtsy')